Enquirers and professional partners data protection notice

 - who make enquiries for information on studying at the University

 - who make enquiries for information, or book onto, events being run by the University

-- who have a professional relationship with the University (such as teachers, careers advisers, collaborators, professional partners etc.)
+- who have a professional relationship with the University (such as lay members of boards, teachers, careers advisers, collaborators, external assessors, professional partners/learners etc.)